 A 2010 study conducted in South Korea found that clary sage oil could be developed as a therapeutic agent for patients with depression.
 For the study, antidepressant properties were measured in rats with a forced swimming test; clary oil had the strongest anti-stressor effect.

 7. Fights Leukemia

 A promising study conducted at the Department of Immunology, Hellenic Anticancer Institute in Athens, Greece, examined the role that sclareol, a chemical compound found in clary sage oil, plays in fighting leukemia.
 The results showed that sclareol is able to kill cell lines through the process of apoptosis.

 Apoptosis is the process of programmed cell death; research involving the role of apoptosis has increased substantially since the early 1990s.
 An insufficient amount of apoptosis results in uncontrolled cell proliferation, such as cancer.

 Clary sage curbs the growth and spread of bacterial and fungal infections; it can also stop the dangerous behavior of bacteria entering our body through water or food.
 These antibacterial properties protect the colon, intestines, urinary tract and excretory system.

-A 2015 study published in Postepy Dermatol Alergol journal found that clary sage oil may be applied to treat wounds and skin infections because of its antimicrobial properties.
-The results indicated that clay sage essential oil has strong antistaphylococcal activity against clinical strains isolated from wound infections — the oil was active against strains, including Staphylococcus aureus, S. epidermidis and S. xylosus.
+A 2015 study published in Postepy Dermatol Alergol journal found that clary sage oil may be applied to help treat wounds and skin infections because of its antimicrobial properties.
+The results indicated that the essential oil has strong antistaphylococcal activity against clinical strains isolated from wound infections — the oil was active against strains, including Staphylococcus aureus, S. epidermidis and S. xylosus.

 9. Promotes Skin Health